hamidreza-aftabi/OsteoOpt/README.md

 5. **Configure Projects:**
-   - Set the run configuration for `artisynth_core` so that it has access to the three supporting libraries.
+   - Set the run configuration for `artisynth_core` so that it has access to the two supporting libraries.
    - Adjust the build settings for each supporting library to ensure they are visible during runtime.
    - Launch the `artisynth_core` application and add the models by selecting **Models -> Edit Menu -> Add Packages**.
    - Then, go to **Settings -> External Classpath -> Add Class Folder** and add the folders for `artisynth_VSP` and `artisynth_JawModel` separately to ensure they are visible externally through MATLAB.